dashpay/docs/introduction/features.rst

 Included below is our current work on Evolution, that adds many components such as:

--  DashDrive – A decentralized shared file system for user data that lives on the second tier network
+- *DashDrive:* A decentralized shared file system for user data that lives on the second tier network
--  DAPI – A decentralized API which allows third tier users to access the network securely
+- *DAPI:* A decentralized API which allows third tier users to access the network securely
--  DashPay Decentralized Wallets – These wallets are light clients connected to the network via DAPI and run on various platforms
+- *DashPay Decentralized Wallets:* These wallets are light clients connected to the network via DAPI and run on various platforms
--  Second Tier – The masternode network, which provides compensated infrastructure for the project
+- *Second Tier:* The masternode network, which provides compensated infrastructure for the project
--  Budgets – The second tier is given voting power to allocate funds for specific projects on the network via the budget system
+- *Budgets:* The second tier is given voting power to allocate funds for specific projects on the network via the budget system
--  Governance – The second tier is given voting power to govern the currency and chart the course the currency takes
+- *Governance:* The second tier is given voting power to govern the currency and chart the course the currency takes
--  Quorum Chain – This feature introduces a permanent stable masternode list, which can be used to calculate past and present quorums
+- *Quorum Chain:* This feature introduces a permanent stable masternode list, which can be used to calculate past and present quorums
--  Social Wallet – We introduce a social wallet, which allows friends lists, grouping of users and shared multisig accounts.
+- *Social Wallet:* We introduce a social wallet, which allows friends lists, grouping of users and shared multisig accounts.

 Evolution Previews
 ------------------